Daniel Monzón

-Daniel Monzón Jerez (born 1968) is a Spanish film writer and director.
+Daniel Monzón Jerez (born 1968) is a Spanish screenwriter and director.

 Biography

 He was born in Palma, Majorca in 1968.
 He started as a film critic, collaborating with the magazine Fotogramas.
 He also featured alongside José Luis Guarner as reviewer in the TVE's film show Días de cine.
 After taking part in the writing of the 1994 film Shortcut to Paradise, he made his debut as feature film director with the film Heart of the Warrior.

 He has since directed films such as Celda 211, El Niño, The Kovak Box, Yucatán, and Outlaws.